meansy0/nanopore-ATRX/README.md

 ## Contact

-For questions or further collaboration inquiries, please contact Qinixia at qinixia77@gmail.com.
+For questions or further collaboration inquiries, please contact me at qinixia77@gmail.com.